pip-services/pip-services-docs/content/en/node/fluentd/_index.md

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    The Fluentd module contains logging components that store data on the Fluentd server.
+    It contains logging components that store data on the Fluentd server.
 ---